VanTamNguyen/Java-Backend/hibernate.md

 * **Session Object** is used to get a physical connection with database.
 A Session is designed to be instantiated each time an interaction with database needed. **Persistent objects are saved and retrieved through the Session**.
 Session objects should not be kept for a long time.

+* **Transaction** in Hibernate is handled by underlying transaction manager and transaction (from JDBC and JTA).

+* **Query Object** use SQL or HQL (Hibernate Query Language) to retrieve data from database and create objects.
+A Query instance is used to bind query parameters, limit the number of results and finally execute the query.

+* **Criteria Object** are used to create and execute object oriented criteria queries to retrieve objects.

 #### 2.2 Configuration